 A number of residents had attended the meeting to express concerns about the new area under construction on the southern part of the recreation ground which is intended for the exercise of dogs off leads.
 The concerns expressed were primarily around the overall size of the fenced area, the height of the fence (which some residents felt maybe too low to prevent large dogs jumping it if they wished to), the visibility to dogs of the fencing itself, and the risks prevented by the as-yet unfinished fencing wire.

 In response, Council members pointed out that the fencing material is standard stock fencing which is similar to that used alongside public footpaths and in the construction of some other similar dog exercise areas.
 Therefore the height and visibility of the fencing is considered acceptable.
-However it was explained that it was also intended to plant hedging adjacent to the fence in due course.
+However it was explained that it was also intended to plant hedging adjacent to the fence in due course which also supported by the security fencing installers.
 It was also stressed that the area is still under construction and that it will be made safe as part of the final preparations before it is brought into use.

 It was suggested that a meeting would take place on site between members the Parish Council and representatives of the concerned residents to look at the fencing and identify what might be needed to address any remaining concerns.
 This suggestion was agreed to by the residents present at this meeting.